 Proposals that focus on safety should touch on one or more of the following themes:

-- notions of safety that present alternatives to the current system of prisons, policing and, criminal justice
+- notions of safety that present alternatives to the current system of prisons, policing, and criminal justice

-- efforts to build communities free of state violence, through actively confronting and challenging the violence against people of color rooted in the criminal justice system, police, prisons, homeland security, ICE, and other instruments of the state
+- efforts to build communities that are free of state violence, through actively confronting and challenging the violence against people of color rooted in the criminal justice system, police, prisons, homeland security, ICE, and other instruments of the state

-- promotion of community self-determination, cohesion, and mutual support
+- promotion of community self-determination, cohesion, and mutual support mechanisms

 What kind of events do you fund through #SLCW?